GispoCoding/QGIS-visualization-workshop/README.md

 ![You can import style files directly from an URL to your Style Manager.](https://raw.githubusercontent.com/GispoCoding/QGIS-visualization-workshop/master/images/import_style.PNG)

+Try to import a few styles from [Klas Karlsson's awesome collection](http://qgis-hub.fast-page.org/styles.php?i=1) and apply those to your layers.

 ## Introduction to QGIS expressions
 Expressions in QGIS are "SQL'ish" way to select, filter and process data.
+It is extremely powerful way not only to do basic data operations but also to use in visualization.

+Basic expression dialog you will see all around the software looks like this:

 ![Expression dialog can be found from QGIS in several places](https://raw.githubusercontent.com/GispoCoding/QGIS-visualization-workshop/master/images/expression_dialog.PNG)

 The **Function List** inside expressions contains functions as well as fields and values loaded from your data.
 In the **Expression** window you see the calculation expressions you create with the **Function List**.
 For the most commonly used operators, see **Operators**.

+*Browse through the functions list.
+Do you have an idea what those could be used for?
+Check out the Aggregate category.
+Can you think of an use case for those?*

+Add a layer from the data folder and open the layer symbolody from properties.
+Then change the style to **Geometry Generator** and try the following expression to create lines from polygons:

+    make_line(point_n( oriented_bbox(  $geometry  ),2),
+       point_n( oriented_bbox(  $geometry  ),3))

+*What kind of results do you get?*

-An example of a bit longer expression with few QGIS extra flavors can be seen in the Qlimt style and the geometry generator expression.
+An example of a bit longer expression with few QGIS extra flavors can be seen in the [Qlimt style](https://gist.github.com/tjukanovt/c0f00116f88fb0a1e102e0485e9aa6dc) and the geometry generator expression.
 ```
 with_variable('my_geom',
 CASE WHEN